ahmadmdabit/RepoAIfy/user-manual.md

 This section defines how the output Markdown content is split into multiple files.

 *   `MaxChunkSizeKb` (integer): The maximum desired size (in kilobytes) for each output Markdown file.
-If the total content exceeds this size, the output will be split into multiple files (e.g., `output.md`, `output_2.md`, `output_3.md`).
+If the total content exceeds this size, the output will be split into multiple files (e.g., `YourSourceDirectory.md`, `YourSourceDirectory_2.md`, etc.).
 A value of `0` or a very large number effectively disables chunking, resulting in a single output file.

 ### Output